Trifoia/litmos-sdk/README.md

 The Litmos API documentation claims that both XML and JSON is supported for data transfer.
 However, this is not the case for _all_ litmos endpoints.
 Some of the older endpoints do not actually support the JSON data format.
 As such, only the XML endpoints should ever actually be used when making requests

 ## Object Key Order
-When sending requests via XML, the order of object in the XML document _does_ matter in some cases, despite being considered "unordered" according to the xml specification.
+When sending requests via XML, the order of object in the XML document _does_ matter in some cases.
 This should be kept in mind if encountering bugs despite the presence of all required fields